 - (ODP.12) Provide funding for assistive and remote support technology to enhance service delivery within ODP HCBS.
-These one-time funds can be used to support greater independence for individuals (example, assistive technology that turns stove off after inactivity and alerts caregiver) and improves quality of care through implementation of solutions like electronic health records. - o January 2024 Update: Approximately 145 providers have been reimbursed for these activities. - July 2023 Update: Approximately 120 providers have been reimbursed for these activities. - (ODP.14) Enhance HCBS by improving technology for ODP support coordination organizations through one-time funding for the purchase of technology to support remote monitoring, mobile workforce, secure inter-office communications or implementation of quality improvement strategies. - January 2024 Update: Approximately 15 providers have been reimbursed for these activities. - o July 2023 Update: None at this time. - (ODP.7) Accelerate the adoption of technology by funding a consultant to advise OLTL and ODP HCBS providers seeking to adopt remote supports and other technology solutions for individuals receiving HCBS.
+These one-time funds can be used to support greater independence for individuals (example, assistive technology that turns stove off after inactivity and alerts caregiver) and improves quality of care through implementation of solutions like electronic health records. - o April 2024 Update: None at this time. - January 2024 Update: Approximately 145 providers have been reimbursed for these activities. - (ODP.14) Enhance HCBS by improving technology for ODP support coordination organizations through one-time funding for the purchase of technology to support remote monitoring, mobile workforce, secure inter-office communications or implementation of quality improvement strategies. - o April 2024 Update: None at this time. - January 2024 Update: Approximately 15 providers have been reimbursed for these activities. - (ODP.7) Accelerate the adoption of technology by funding a consultant to advise OLTL and ODP HCBS providers seeking to adopt remote supports and other technology solutions for individuals receiving HCBS.
 The use of technology to support independence will reduce need for direct care thereby relieving pressure for staffing from HCBS agencies that provide direct care.
 This initiative is aimed at capacity building through awareness and education.
-Training and materials developed will be stored and made available electronically. - January 2024 Update: ODP and OLTL implemented a contract with Pennsylvania's University Center of Excellence in Developmental Disabilities (UCEDD) and will begin executing a statement of work to engage the provider network interested in adopting and expanding the use of supportive technology.
-Work will include a statewide assessment of technology first approaches, readiness tools, training, and policy analysis. - o July 2023 Update: ODP and OLTL continue to work together to identify a vendor to support providers with adoption of supportive technology.
+Training and materials developed will be stored and made available electronically. - April 2024 Update: A statement of work has been approved and work to engage the provider network interested in adopting and expanding the use of supportive technology begins in April. - January 2024 Update: ODP and OLTL implemented a contract with Pennsylvania's University Center of Excellence in Developmental Disabilities (UCEDD) and will begin executing a statement of work to engage the provider network interested in adopting and expanding the use of supportive technology.
+Work will include a statewide assessment of technology first approaches, readiness tools, training, and policy analysis.